rafael-encinas/flight-search/flight-search-front/README.md

 # Flight Search Frontend
+## Requirements
+The following tools are required to be installed to run this project:
+- Node v20.16
+- npm v10.8
+- Colima
+- Docker (CLI) v27.1.2
+- Docker Compose
 ## Enviroment variables
 This project uses an environment variable called "VITE_REACT_APP_API_AIRPORTS_URL" for the backend API url, so in order for the project to work correctly please make sure to create a new ".env" file in this directory, as shown here: